Oliver Mowat: Premier and Attorney-General of Ontario

 George William Ross praised Mowat's ability to read the public mind, and John Stephen Willison remarked that his political genius rose from "the fact that for so long he had a generous support from the liquor interest and a still more generous support from Prohibitionists".

 His government was moderate and attempted to cut across divisions in the province between Roman Catholics and Protestants as well as between country and city.
 He also oversaw the northward expansion of Ontario's boundaries and the development of its natural resources, as well as the emergence of the province into the economic powerhouse of Canada.

 Mowat's nearly 24 years as premier of Ontario remains the longest consecutive service by any premier in Ontario history, and is the third longest by any premier in Canada, behind only George Henry Murray of Nova Scotia and Ernest Manning of Alberta.

+Mowat was notoriously hostile to aboriginal and treaty rights.
+In 1884, when the federal government urged that Ontario transfer to the Teme-Augama Anishnabai indigenous people all or some of the 2,770 mi2 as a reserve, for which that band's head chief, Ignace Tonené, had campaigned with the federal authorities for many years, Mowat blocked the land transfer, primarily concerned about the value of the red and white pine lumber at the location.
+It was not until 1943 that lands were finally set aside for the Temagami, and the official creation of their Bear Island Reserve did not occur until 1971.

 Federal level

 In 1896, the leader of the opposition, Wilfrid Laurier, convinced Mowat to enter federal politics.
 It was thought that the combination of a French Canadian (Laurier) and the prestige of Oliver Mowat in Ontario would be a winning ticket for the Liberal party.
 The slogan was "Laurier, Mowat and Victory".
 Victory was won, and Mowat became Minister of Justice and Senator.

 In 1897, he was appointed the eighth Lieutenant Governor of Ontario and served until his death in office in 1903.
 He is buried in Mount Pleasant Cemetery, Toronto.